seehorne/GetGrinnected/docs/android/search.md

 ## Basic search

 - Tap on the ":mag: Search Events" bar and enter the text you want to search.
-- Click the ":mag: Search" button below to query events matching your search.
+- Tap the ":mag: Search" button below to query events matching your search.

 ## Search a particular date